What is the spinal fusion procedure?

 Tumor.
 In some cases tumors growing in the spine may cause bone destruction and cause instability.
 Sometimes in order to reach and eliminate the tumor surgeon has to remove a part of the spine.
 This procedure may further compromise the spine's stability and stabilization should be performed.

 Degeneration.
 Disc degeneration may cause loosening of the supportive system and cause instability.
+This effect is frequently seen in lumbar and cervical disc herniations.
 In this case scenario the surgeon has to restore the stability during surgery.
 In other cases stabilization is performed to achieve permanent fusion and avoid recurrence of symptoms in the future.

 Infection.
 Infections of the spine may destroy bone and ligaments and cause instability.